Transferring Securities Requires Many Documents

 Transferring securities of the deceased’s stocks, bonds, or mutual fund shares can be a complex process for the estate‘s personal representative.
 It’s still complex if part of the process is outsourced to a bank or stockbroker.
 The representative’s role will be to submit the necessary documents to the transfer agent.
-Consequently, the nature of these documents depend on the way the securities were owned and estate is distributed.
+Consequently, the nature of these documents depends on the way the securities were owned and the estate is distributed.

-If the securities were held in tenancy in common with a surviving person, the decedent’s part may be subjected to California probate, while the surviving person’s is not.
+If the securities were held in tenancy in common with a surviving person, the decedent’s part may be subjected to California probate, while the surviving person is not.
 This means there will be an issuance of two new certificates.
 One in the name of the beneficiary of the decedent’s part, and the other in the name of the living tenant in common.
 A probate court order, however, is only necessary for the decedent’s share.

 To transfer title to the heir or beneficiary of the decedent’s interest, the personal representative will have to submit the following documents:

 - A letter to request the transfer, which gives the name, address, and Social Security number of the new title owner

 - An Affidavit of Domicile bearing the notarized signature the representative

 - Certified copies of Letters Testamentary or Letters of Administration

 - The original stock, bond, or debenture certificates